globalmangrovewatch/gmw_ramm_docs/docs/index.md

 1. **Change Detection**: The first stage is to detect change in the SAR data.
 This is done by gathering the previous months acquisitions over the provided target area.
-   The acquisitions are stacked and suspect pixels are identified using a tuned threshold.
+   The acquisitions are stacked and potential mangrove loss pixels are identified using a tuned threshold.
-   The suspect pixels are then compared to the same month of the previous year's median composite and classifying as possible alerts if the absolute difference is greater than a threshold.
+   The potential mangrove loss pixels pixels are then compared to the same month of the previous year's median composite and classifying as possible alerts if the absolute difference is greater than a threshold.
    Outputs are then written to BLOB Storage.